Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 Richard Tottel (d.1594)

 Richard Tottel was a legal publisher who had a shop on Fleet Street at Temple Bar.
-He received two seven-year patents and then another for life allowing him to publish legal works.
+He received two seven-year patents allowing him to publish legal works until he passed away in 1594.
 He was the sole publisher of law documents until he died, thanks to a royal patent granted by Elizabeth I.

 Cy ensuont ascuns nouel cases, collectes per le iades tresreuerend iudge, mounsieur Iasques Dyer, chiefe Iustice del common banke.
 Ore nouelment publies & imprimies, 1592